Tenderly/hardhat-tenderly/examples/contract-verification/README.md

   // Network that you want to run as virtual network.
 In this example we use "1" that refers to "mainnet"
 - Network name (see `npx tenderly networks` for list of supported networks): 1

-  // Block number form which block you want to fork provided network
+  // Block number form which you want to fork provided network
 - Network block number: latest

 // And at the end, it will spin up a new virtual network and create a "vnet.template.json" config file